-A tale?
+Is it just a tale?
 Or an old traditional home remedy?
-Hmmm!
+Not at all!
 Some may like to try it!
 Start by bathing the affected part with hot water or use a warm towel to open the pores.
 Then lightly apply the Eucalyptus oil and massage the area for at least one minute.

 As soon the first sign of discomfort appears , open a bottle of Eucalyptus oil sprinkle just a few drops of on a cloth or tissue and inhale via the nose, exhaling from the mouth.

 As soon as the first sign of a cold sore or discomfort, take a few drops of Eucalyptus oil apply to a cloth or towel then to affected area, covering lightly with a lubricant jell.
 Then repeat applying the oil a few times a day.
 In many cases you might find the Eucalyptus oil stops the cold sore before it breaks through the skin.

 Take a few drops of Eucalyptus oil and apply on affected area; spraying the area is more efficient, allow the area to dry.
 Then spray a second time and cover with a light lubricant jell.

 Very simple with light burns - Immediately apply Eucalyptus oil directly to burn, let dry, apply again.

 Sores, Cuts and Abrasions

 Take a towel or cloth and a few drops of Eucalyptus oil and apply directly.
 Once bandaged, apply more of the Eucalyptus oil directly over the bandage to saturate.

 Eucalyptus oil should cleanse wound, stop infection and promote healing.

 A footbath can be a wonderful thing for those with sore feet!
 Add a teaspoon teaspoon of Eucalyptus oil into a foot tub warm water, stick your feet in should give some relief to sore feet.